demisto/content-docs/content-repo/extra-docs/articles/Phishing-Campaign.md

+---
+id: phishing-campaign
+title: Phishing Campaign
+description: How to detect and manage phishing campaigns in Cortex XSOAR using the Phishing Campaign Content Pack.
+---

 ## Phishing Campaign

 A phishing campaign is a collection of phishing incidents that originate from the same attacker, or as part of the same organized attack launched against multiple users.